top of page

 識得西來白陽子 鄉兒點鐵化成金

-To know those sent from the West in the White Era
+Recognize those sent from the West

-turning iron into gold.
+iron to gold.

 The “West” is more than a point on a map—it points to the eternal realm.
 In this final era, Heaven has appointed Maitreya Buddha to lead Heaven’s Grand Plan (天盤), while JiGong Living Buddha guides the Divine Plan of Tao (道盤).
 Together, they carry out Heaven’s will, helping every soul find the way home.